|Deborah Rudy (#47416386)|

-I'm tracing my paternal line, which is presenting so many challenges.
-They traveled from northern Switzerland to PA in the early 1700's and their records and graves are well hidden by the passage of time.
-When I do find their kin, I know I will want to see photos of their graves, to glean data and leads, and will need help from Find A Grave photo volunteers.
+I'm tracing my paternal line, which is presenting many challenges.
+They traveled from northern Switzerland and Germany to PA in the early 1700's and their records and graves are well hidden by the passage of time.
+When I do find them, I know I will want to see photos of their graves, to glean data and leads, and will need help from Find A Grave photo volunteers.
 So, in return, I am happy to help fulfill requests for photos of your ancestors headstones in my hometown cemeteries or nearby.

 I know the frustration of finding a long lost relative's grave on Find A Grave, but only seeing the year of birth, year of death and partial name entered, and no headstone photo.
-So I am adding as many headstone photos as I can to already posted, memorials from cemeteries in my hometown from the 1700, 1800 and early 1900's that have no photo.
+So I am adding as many headstone photos and bios as I can to already posted, name/date only memorials from cemeteries in my hometown from the 1700, 1800 and early 1900's that have no photo or bio.

 I work from actual headstones, not from published lists of graves, and I confirm my photo data with Federal census records, town records, historical county records, birth, marriage and deaths from church records and Federal mortality schedules.
 Every fact for any photo or memorial I post has been researched.
 So if you send me an edit, please also cite the source of the edit information.

-On the memorials of local graves that I add, I am adding whatever local info about the person that I can find.
+On the new memorials that I post, I am adding whatever local info about the person that I can find.
 I have spent many hours trying to translate and/or decipher worn away letters on hundreds of local headstones.

 If, in turn, my helping others to find their ancestors, will lead to someone finding my long lost PA.
 Shaffer pre-1860 kinfolk, their first names, and their burial places, then the kindness will come full circle.

 Working to decipher the words on the oldest headstones, before they become too weathered to read, is not just my hobby, but a way to preserve the past.

 I found him after edits were accepted.
 Details from Pa.
 Death Certificate.